CarsonScott/Prediction-Template-Learning/README.md

 # Template Prediction Network
-The Template Prediction Network, or TemplePred, is an online learning algorithm that observes the current input state and selects a predicted state for the following time step.
+The Template Prediction Network, is an online learning algorithm that observes the current input state and selects a predicted state for the following time step.
 It compares the prediction to the actual state and adjusts accordingly, enabling more accurate predictions in the future.

 States are stored in state-pairs as "templates".
 A state-pair represents a state transition from an initial state to the following state.
 The state templates are adjusted according to some measured error between the ideal (stored) and measured (actual) input.
 This expectation-maximization process drives the system toward the lowest possible error measurement between ideal and measured states.